Maintenance Worker (Three Casual Positions)

 General

-- ▪ Note: Perform all Other duties within the scope of the position and as determined by the Health Director
+- ▪ Note: Perform other duties within the scope of the position and as assigned.

 QUALIFICATIONS: